 What is the relation between the assessment process and taxation?

-Assessment is the fair value determined by SAMA to calculate property taxes.
+Assessment is the fair value determined by Saskatchewan Assessment Management Agency (SAMA) to calculate property taxes.
 SAMA is an independent agency with the responsibility to the City of Weyburn with property assessment policies, standards and procedures.

 The following is the process that will show the relation between assessment and taxation: